 |Objective • Executive Summary

-The contract for the construction of Ogbese Multipurpose Dam was awarded by the Federal Government of Nigeria through the Federal Ministry of Agriculture and Water Resources (now Federal Ministry of Water Resources) aiming towards alleviating poverty and affecting positively the lives of citizens at the rural and urban centres.
+The contract for the construction of Ogbese Multipurpose Dam was awarded by the Federal Government of Nigeria through the Federal Ministry of Agriculture and Water Resources (now Federal Ministry of Water Resources) aiming towards alleviating poverty and affecting positively the lives of citizens at the rural and urban centers.
 The project was designed for water supply, hydro-electricity and irrigation purposes.
-Geomatics Nigeria Limited (GNL) has been commissioned to undertake the Supervision of the Construction of the dam in Ekiti State.
-The Contract for the Construction works was awarded to Messrs Foundation Solid Nigeria Limited on 1st July 2009 with a total contract sum of N5.49billion and a completion period of 24months.
+Geomatics Nigeria Limited (GNL) was commissioned to undertake the Supervision of the Construction of the dam in Ekiti State.
+The Contract for the Construction works was awarded to Messrs Foundation Solid Nigeria Limited on 1st July 2009 with a completion period of 24 months.
 The site was handed over to the Contractor on 14th September 2009.

 Development of Spatial Database for Leemp Communities in Niger State (2008)